Model-Checking of Linear-Time Properties in Multi-Valued Systems: Linear-time properties in multi-valued systems

 \subsection{Multi-valued safety property}

 Safety properties are often characterized as ``nothing bad should happen''.
-Formally, in classical case, safety property is defined as an LT property over $AP$ such that any infinite word $\sigma$ where $P$ does not hold contains a bad prefix.
-Since it is difficult to define the notion of {\sl bad prefix} in multi-valued logic, we use the dual notion of good prefixes to define multi-valued safety property here.
-Of course, they are equivalent in classical case.
+Formally, in the classical case, a safety property is defined as an LT property over $AP$ such that any infinite word $\sigma$ where $P$ does not hold contains a bad prefix.
+Since it is difficult to define the notion of {\sl bad prefix} in the mv-logic, we use the dual notion of good prefixes to define the multi-valued safety property here.
+Of course, they are equivalent in the classical case.
 We need $l$ to be complete in the following.

 \begin{definition} {\rm For an mv-linear-time property $P: (2^{AP})^{\omega}\rw l$, define an mv-language $GPref(P): (2^{AP})^{\ast}\rw l$ as,